divyabommaru/DIP/README.md

 cv2.waitKey(0)
 ## output:
 ![image](https://user-images.githubusercontent.com/72590819/104436384-8b545980-55b3-11eb-920c-8539526f3a98.png)
-## 7.find the neighborhood values of the matrix
+## 7.Write a program to find the sum of neighbour values in a matrix.
 ## program:
 import numpy as np